AdobeDocs/experience-platform.en/help/data-access/tutorials/spark-sdk.md

 ## Reading a dataset

-The Spark SDK supports two modes of reading: interactive and batch.
+The [!DNL Spark] SDK supports two modes of reading: interactive and batch.

 Interactive mode creates a Java Database Connectivity (JDBC) connection to Query Service and gets results through a regular JDBC `ResultSet` that is automatically translated to a `DataFrame`.
 This mode works similarly to the built-in Spark method `spark.read.jdbc()`.
 This mode is meant only for small datasets and only requires a user token for authentication.

-Batch mode uses Query Service's COPY command to generate Parquet result sets in a shared location.
+Batch mode uses [!DNL Query Service]'s COPY command to generate Parquet result sets in a shared location.
 These Parquet files can then be further processed.
 This mode requires both a user token and a service token with the `acp.foundation.catalog.credentials` scope.

 An example of reading a dataset in interactive mode can be seen below: